celine-lee/critical_thinking/README.md

 # Critical Thinking

-Large language models often benefit from verbalized reasoning, but it remains unclear which aspects of task difficulty are addressed by these extra reasoning tokens.
-To investigate this question, we formalize a framework using DFAs-- through the formalism of DFAs, we can characterize task complexity through measurable properties such as run length (number of reasoning steps required) and state-space size (decision complexity).
+LLMs often benefit from verbalized reasoning, but it remains unclear which aspects of task difficulty are addressed by these extra reasoning tokens.
+To investigate this question, we formalize a framework using DFAs-- DFAs offer a formalism though which we can characterize task complexity with measurable properties such as run length (number of reasoning steps required) and state-space size (decision complexity).

 We find the following: